Arbor Day: Netherlands

 Since conference and of the Food and Agriculture Organization's publication World Festival of Trees, and a resolution of the United Nations in 1954: "The Conference, recognising the need of arousing mass consciousness of the aesthetic, physical and economic value of trees, recommends a World Festival of Trees to be celebrated annually in each member country on a date suited to local conditions"; it has been adopted by the Netherlands.
 In 1957, the National Committee Day of Planting Trees/Foundation of National Festival of Trees (Nationale Boomplantdag/Nationale Boomfeestdag) was created.

-On the third Wednesday in March each year (near the spring equinox), three quarters of Dutch schoolchildren aged 10/11 and Dutch celebrities plant trees.
+On the third Wednesday in March each year (near the spring equinox), three-quarters of Dutch schoolchildren aged 10/11 and Dutch celebrities plant trees.
 Stichting Nationale Boomfeestdag organizes all the activities in the Netherlands for this day.
-Some municipalities however plant the trees around 21 September because of the planting season.
+Some municipalities, however, plant the trees around 21 September because of the planting season.

 In 2007, the 50th anniversary was celebrated with special golden jubilee activities.

 New Zealand

-New Zealand’s first Arbor Day planting was on 3 July 1890 at Greytown, in the Wairarapa.
-The first official celebration was scheduled to take place in Wellington in August 2012, with the planting of pohutukawa and Norfolk pines along Thorndon Esplanade.
+New Zealand's first Arbor Day planting was on 3 July 1890 at Greytown, in the Wairarapa, The first official celebration was scheduled to take place in Wellington in August 1892, with the planting of pōhutukawa and Norfolk pines along Thorndon Esplanade.
+It was instigated by William Nation.

 Prominent New Zealand botanist Dr Leonard Cockayne worked extensively on native plants throughout New Zealand and wrote many notable botanical texts.
-As early as the 1920s he held a vision for school students of New Zealand to be involved in planting native trees and plants in their school grounds.
+As early as the 1920s, he held a vision for school students of New Zealand to be involved in planting native trees and plants in their school grounds.
 This vision bore fruit and schools in New Zealand have long planted native trees on Arbor Day.

 Since 1977, New Zealand has celebrated Arbor Day on 5 June, which is also World Environment Day.
 Prior to then, Arbor Day was celebrated on 4 August, which is rather late in the year for tree planting in New Zealand, hence the date change.

 Many of the Department of Conservation's Arbor Day activities focus on ecological restoration projects using native plants to restore habitats that have been damaged or destroyed by humans or invasive pests and weeds.
 There are great restoration projects underway around New Zealand and many organisations including community groups, landowners, conservation organisations, iwi, volunteers, schools, local businesses, nurseries and councils are involved in them.
 These projects are part of a vision to protect and restore the indigenous biodiversity.